 Nationals of the Commonwealth of Independent States, Russia, Turkmenistan, Ukraine and Georgia may be granted entry into Singapore without a visa if they are on transit to a third country (both forward and return leg applies).
 However, they are required to fulfill the following conditions:

-- They have filled the Singapore disembarkation card
+- They have filled the Singapore Arrival Card.

 The period of stay granted will be shown on the Visit Pass endorsement stamped on the visitor’s passport.
 Visitors are advised to check their passports for the arrival endorsement and take note of the number of days’ stay given before leaving the checkpoint.

-Please bear in mind that recently there has been an increase in a number of comments from travellers on various tourist forums and blogs speculating that airline check-in staff are not always aware of this visa-free transit rule and delay passengers, or even prevent them from boarding the flight bound for Singapore without a visa.
+Bear in mind that recently there has been an increase in a number of comments from travellers on various tourist forums and blogs speculating that airline check-in staff are not always aware of this Visa-free transit to Singapore rule and delay passengers, or even prevent them from boarding the flight bound for Singapore without a visa.
 This situation is more of an exception rather than the rule, but we are not able to either confirm or deny how an individual check-in officer will act.
 To be on a safe side and to avoid spoiling your trip, you are advised to apply for a visa to Singapore.

 APPLY FOR A SINGAPORE VISA